philsbln/gardener-ipv6/addressing.md

 ## Assigning addresses to PODs

 For PODs, there are various options how pod addresses are assigned.
+From a kubernetes control plane perspctive there is no need to aggregate POD addresses on a a per-node basis.
-To achieve scalability, we need to perform a two-step approach that first assigns pod prefixes to the nodes and then have the pod addresses assigned by the nodes.
+Still, in order to achieve scalability, we need to perform a two-step approach that first assigns IP prefixes to the nodes and then have the nodes assign addresses frome these prefixes to pods.

 ### POD address (ranges) to Nodes (on the control plane)